Terms and Conditions of Use for the Website: www.digitalversus.com

 - to be sent a copy of this Information free of charge, provided that such a demand is not improper, in particular by its repetitive or disproportionate nature.

 To do so, the User should send a letter to Factory Eleven at the address given in article 1 of the present Terms & Conditions, stating their name or company name, their physical and/or electronic contact details, as well as, if relevant, any reference number or details the User may hold as a Member of the Website.

 Any modification will be made within a reasonable period of time from the date the User’s request is received.

 ARTICLE 7.
 COOKIES AND IP ADRESSES

-In order to ensure all Users enjoy the best possible experience when browsing the Website and to ensure the best possible operation of the various interfaces and applications, DigitalVersus.com may implant a cookie on the User’s computer.
+In order to ensure all Users enjoy the best possible experience when browsing the Website and to ensure the best possible operation of the various interfaces and applications, DigitalVersus.com may implant cookies on the User’s computer.
 These may also be used to monitor the Website’s audience and visitor numbers.

 Cookies collect and store information pertaining to browsing habits on the Website (date, page, times), as well as any information the User may have entered during their visit (searches, username, email address, password).
 These cookies are intended to stay on the User’s computer for a length of time of up to one year, and can be read and used by DigitalVersus.com when the User visits the Website at a later date.

 220.127.116.11 Cookies implanted by Ezakus advertising agency